Want a fast, reliable, and eco-friendly way to get to O’Hare? So do we. It’s not an impossible dream.

 O’Hare does long-haul domestic and international flights really well.
 So it’s odd that much of its capacity is devoted to small feeder planes that shuttle people to O’Hare from around the Midwest.
-These connector flights are frequently cancelled in bad weather, or when passenger loads are light.
-So travelers often drive hundreds of miles to O'Hare instead of taking the risk.

 Replacing feeder flights with trains will open capacity for big planes and long-haul domestic and international flights.
-It’ll also bring more reliability to the system.

 A recently opened parking garage is part of the ongoing O’Hare expansion.
 It is also the home of rental cars, hotel shuttles, and regional buses.
 It connects to the terminals by the airport transit system.